-The biology experiments will be done at Prof. Rivka Cahan lad and under her supervision.
-The lab equipped with a high-voltage generator for applying an electric field on bacterial suspension.
-The voltage pulses are controlled by a signal generator (Stanford Research System DS45, 30 MHz), a homemade electroporator chamber made of two stainless-steel plates, incubators for bacterial growth, UV-Vis.
-Spectrophotometer, analytical scale, orbital shakers, laminar safe cabinet, chemical hood, centrifuge with fix-angle and swinging bucket rotors, CG-FID, HPLC, autoclaves , refrigerators, freezers and ‐80ºC freezers.
+The microbiology experiments will be performed in the labs and under the supervision of Prof. Rivka Cahan.
+The lab is equipped with a high-voltage generator for applying an electric field on bacterial suspensions with a signal generator (Stanford Research System DS45, 30 MHz) to control voltage pulses.
+The lab also contains a homemade electroporator chamber made of two stainless-steel plates, incubators for bacterial growth, UV-Vis spectrophotometer, analytical scale, orbital shakers, laminar safe cabinet, chemical hood, centrifuge with fix-angle and swinging bucket rotors, CG-FID, HPLC, autoclaves , refrigerators, freezers and ‐80ºC freezers.
 We will have access to the shared facilities of Ariel University.
 Major equipment includes flow cytometer (FCM), GC/MS, SEM, AFM, confocal microscopy, and fluorescence microscope.
-Prof. Cahan's crew consists of one post-doctoral fellow, 4 PhD students, 1 MSc and 4 undergraduate students.
-The biology part of the mentioned study will be conducted by PhD and postdoc students.
+Prof. Cahan's lab group consists of one post-doctoral fellow, four PhD students, one MSc and four undergraduate students.
+The microbiology part of the project will be conducted by PhD and postdoc students.

-The bacterial reversible electroporation model will be conducted by Dr. Gad Pinhasi.
-He performs theoretical, experimental and numerical study on transport phenomena, i.e. fluid dynamics, heat and mass transfer.
-The study includes numerical analysis and computational fluid dynamics, investigating mechanisms of two-phase flashing flow and combustion.
-He is working in numerical analysis and computational fluid dynamics, investigating mechanisms of two-phase flashing flow.

-Dr Pinhasi's crew consists of 2 PhD students, and 5 undergraduate students.
-The modeling part of the mentioned study will be conducted by PhD student.
+The reversible electroporation model on bacteria will be conducted by Dr. Gad Pinhasi.
+His lab group focusses on theoretical, experimental and numerical studies on transport phenomena, i.e. fluid dynamics, heat and mass transfer.
+His lab group will perform the numerical analyses and computational fluid dynamics portion of this project.
+His group will investigate the mechanisms of two-phase flashing flow and combustion.
+Dr Pinhasi's lab group consists of two PhD students and five undergraduate students.
+The modeling part of the mentioned study will be conducted by a PhD student.

-collaborations
+Collaborations

-7.1.3.5.1 Expected results
+6. Expected results and pitfalls

-1- Duration of the PEF-induced pores will be found using fluorescent dye (Lucifer Yellow) in Gram-negative, Gram-positive and mammalian cells.
-Pitfall: since the MW of the Lucifer Yellow is 457.25 Da, the data on the beginning of the pore and the exact time of resealing will not be accurate for the low and high MW of the different selected molecules.
-In addition, the duration of the pores may be changed according the selected molecule properties.
-These may be solved by expanding (correlated the data of Lucifer Yellow) the time for examination the permeability rate of the different molecules

-2- The permeability rate of the hydrophilic and hydrophobic molecules will be determined.
-Pitfall: part of the selected molecules when used in high concentration, may cause a damage to the cells.
-This may be solved by reducing the concentration of the selected examined molecule.
+Duration of the PEF-induced pores will be found by applying a fluorescent dye (Lucifer Yellow) to Gram-negative, Gram-positive and mammalian cells.
+One anticipated pitfall of the proposed research is that the MW of the Lucifer Yellow is 457.25 Da: The data on when the beginning of the pores open and the exact time of resealing will not be accurate for the low and high MW of the differing selected compounds.
+In addition, the time duration of pore openings may change due to the selected compound properties.
+These limitations may be adressed by expanding (correlated to the data of Lucifer Yellow) the time for examining the permeability rate of the different compounds.
+The permeability rate of the hydrophilic and hydrophobic compounds will be determined.
+Another anticipated pitfall of this project includes the fact that some of the selected compounds, when used in high concentration, may cause a damage to the cells.
+This may be solved by reducing the concentration of the selected compound.

-Times table

-Abstract
+7. Timeline

-7.3 Bibliography
+Bibliography